Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Background

 In the \textbf{SSF} method, feature modulation is achieved by introducing scale ($\gamma$) and shift ($\beta$) parameters following each operation in the model.
 The previous operation's output is multiplied by the scale parameter through a dot product and combined with the shift factor.
 Therefore, for a given input $x$, the output $y$ is calculated using the formula $y = \gamma \cdot x + \beta$.

 An \textbf{AdaptFormer} module (\textit{AdaptMLP}) consists of two branches wherein the first branch is identical to the MLP block of a vanilla transformer while the second branch consists of a down-projection ($W_{down}$), a ReLU layer, an up-projection ($W_{up}$), and a scaling factor ($s$).
-The adapted features ($x_{adap}$), obtained using Equation \ref{eqn:adapted_features}, are combined with the original features entering the \textit{AdaptMLP} block ($x_{orig}$) through a residual connection, as defined in Equation \ref{eqn:combined}.
+The adapted features are combined with the original features entering the \textit{AdaptMLP} block through a residual connection.

 \textbf{LoRA} is based on the concept that, during adaptation, weight updates exhibit low intrinsic rank.
-Consequently, when a pre-trained weight matrix $W_0$ is updated, the change ($\Delta W$) is characterized by a low-rank decomposition operation with rank $r$, as shown in Eqn.~\ref{eqn:lora} where $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$,
+Consequently, when a pre-trained weight matrix $W_0$ is updated, the change ($\Delta W$) is characterized by a low-rank decomposition operation with rank $r$, as shown in Eq.~\ref{eqn:lora} where $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$,

-\textbf{SV-Diff} performs Singular Value Decomposition (SVD) of the weight matrices of a pre-trained diffusion model (Equation \ref{eqn:svd}) and optimizes the spectral shift ($\delta$), defined as the difference between singular values and of the updated and original weight matrix.
-The update rule is defined in Eqn.~\ref{eqn:svdiff_update},
+\textbf{SV-Diff} performs Singular Value Decomposition (SVD) of the weight matrices of a pre-trained diffusion model and optimizes the spectral shift ($\delta$), defined as the difference between singular values and of the updated and original weight matrix.